 At the moment both our lives are very busy and we both work off the farm as well.
-I have been a natural builder working primarily with straw bale construction and have also worked with renewable energy for the past 15 years and am in the process of converting my small renewable energy business into a renewable energy coop.
+I have been a natural builder working primarily with straw bale construction and have also worked with renewable energy for the past 15 years.
 I have a degree in biology and have worked in the past in various places in the Canadian arctic.
 I am a commercial bush pilot and am employed doing this and when I have free time I try to run, swim, bike , hike and enjoy the outdoors.
 Jodi works in town at the library and also does contract work related to food security.
 She has a background in Native Newcomer History, as well as horticulture and is active and loves to spend as much time on the farm as her busy schedule allows.

-The renewable energy and flying mean I am away a lot and I am primarily looking for independent and mature people (I don't care about age) that will ensure the animals are fed and safe when I am not around and couples are definitely welcome.
+In the summer I am away frequently and we are primarily looking for independent and mature people (We don't care about age) that will ensure the animals are fed and safe and couples are definitely welcome.
 We want to promote a social atmosphere where people are valued and welcome, as well as having input into the things that affect them directly.
-Last year we had a couple from France volunteer and it was a wonderful experience.
 People are welcome in the cabin for cooking and eating and socializing, however some days I have to get up at 4 AM for early flights and on these days I would ask for folks to leave the cabin early.

-We have strong focus on sustainability but I believe this is a complex issue that everyone has different ideas about.
+We have strong focus on sustainability but we believe this is a complex issue that everyone has different ideas about.
 We try to eat locally and organic as much as possible which does mean we eat both wild meat as well as the animals that are raised on the farm.
 This being said there are a lot of vegetables seasonally and we are both happy to try to accommodate vegetarian diets which we both enjoy ourselves.
 We would need people to help with the cooking and would welcome anyone who really enjoys doing this.
-Despite being very busy we do not have a lot of disposable income, however we believe food is important and will try to ensure there is good fresh ingredients available.
+We believe food is important and will try to ensure there is good fresh ingredients available.

 The welfare of the animals is very important and we try to ensure they are treated humanely with enough space and always allowed access to the outdoors whenever possible.
 They are fed organic grain sourced as close to Whitehorse as we can get, and at the moment we mill this ourselves or we soak and sprout the grain.
 Chickens are raised in mobile pens, the layers are in a yard as are the turkeys and ducks.
 The pigs are in pens with small buildings to get out of the weather.
 There are 2 dogs on the property.

 For anyone that is interested in what they have read please send us an email.
-I would like to communicate with people as much as possible before we commit to a plan.
-I think it would be a drag for all parties if it is not a good fit so lets try to figure that out first if we can.
 Thanks to any of you who have read this far, hope your travels are full of adventure.